biasmv/pv/README.md

 - ability to add geometric shapes to the 3D scene through customMesh
 - ability to specify custom color palettes (@andreasprlic)
 - viewerReady event (@andreasprlic)
+- PV can optionally be used as an AMD module without polluting the global namespace
+- added more unit and functional tests.
+The tests reach a coverage of 80% of the total number of exectuable lines of code.

 ### New in Version 1.3.1